 You are expected to be considerate and courteous towards your host family.
 Please do not invite guests into the host family's home without permission.
 Your host family will do your personal laundry and change your linens once a week.

-Housing during the week in Madrid will be in the Hotel Regina.
+Madrid - you will stay at the Hotel Regina.
 You will be housed in a double or triple room, with other students from the LSU in Spain program.
 Each room has a private bath and air conditioning.